Timothyvwees/Container_ostream/README.md

   #include Container_ostreams.hpp

 This will only define the vector ostream overload.
-This header file can be included again if another container needs to be printed. for example:
+This header file can be included again if another container type needs to be printed. for example:

   #include array